 In Chinese medicine change is described as Wind.
 It is fluid, it is constant.
 At times it is as welcomed as a gentle breeze on a mid-Summers day.
 Other times transitions come in squalls that cause our roots to upturn and force us to find new soil, maybe even redefine who we are.

 While we cannot be certain of what the other side of transition will look like we can be sure that nothing remains in the same in the natural world.
 Change is the rhythm of life.

-The buds of yesterday will always wilt and fall, they must become the fertilizer for the seeds of tomorrow.
+The buds of yesterday bloom to eventually wilt and fall to fertilize the seeds of tomorrow.

 My heart blooms freely

 Gracefully I accept the flowing rhythms of life

 The blooms of yesterday fertilize the seeds of tomorrow

 Surrendering to the rhythms of life, death, life

 I know my worth and trust my purpose